biocoms/ta_systems_oral_mt/README.md

 ```

--i: Input FASTQ file (filtered reads).
+- -i: Input FASTQ file (filtered reads).
--o: Output directory for results.
+- -o: Output directory for results.
---threads: Number of parallel threads for speed.
+- --threads: Number of parallel threads for speed.
---nucleotide-database: Path to ChocoPhlAn nucleotide database.
+- --nucleotide-database: Path to ChocoPhlAn nucleotide database.
---protein-database: Path to UniRef protein database.
+- --protein-database: Path to UniRef protein database.
---verbose: Prints detailed progress during execution.
+- --verbose: Prints detailed progress during execution.

 Run separately for each dataset (Dieguez and Ev).

 Run separately for each dataset (Dieguez and Ev).
-This step generates functional profiles that can be used for downstream gene/pathway analysis and comparison.
+This step generates functional profiles that can be used for downstream gene analysis and comparison towards TA gene clusters.

 ### Directory Structure